The CMVM agenda for Sustainability

 On this page, we disclose the regulatory initiatives and measures that have been adopted.

-The CMVM has been placing the integration of sustainability factors in economies and markets on public debate, be it in public speeches and opinion pieces by the members of the Management Board, or in carrying out initiatives, such as:
+The CMVM has been placing the integration of sustainability factors in economies and markets on public debate, be it in public speeches and opinion articles by the members of the Management Board, carrying out initiatives on sustainable finance and dislosing relevant information, such as:

 REGULATION AND SUPERVISION